ThePlayer14/sc3tools_mod/README.md

 `./sc3tools extract-text C:/src/CoZ/rne-msb/*.msb rn`

+To use the  `replace-text` function, the replacement `.txt` file has to be named in the same way as the original script file.

+It is also advised to create a copy of the original before replacement (copy source file, paste, then append `.org` to the end, so you know which is the **or**i**g**inal).

+If you've made sure to create a copy of the original, just use `sc3tools replace-text SC000.scr SC000.txt 11eyes` (in the case of 11eyes CrossOver)

 The output files will be placed in a subfolder named `txt` (in this case, `C:/src/CoZ/rne-msb/txt`).

 ## Compilation